Quantum Spacetime Phenomenology: Introduction and Preliminaries

-Still it turned out that those pioneer attempts to investigate the quantum-gravity problem experimentally were setting the stage for what then became quantum-gravity phenomenology.
+Still it did turn out that those earlier attempts to investigate the quantum-gravity problem experimentally were setting the stage for a wider acceptance of quantum-spacetime phenomenology.
 The situation started to evolve rather rapidly when in the span of just a few years, between 1997 and 2000, several analyses were produced describing different physical contexts in which effects introduced genuinely at the Planck sale could be tested.
-It started with some analyses of observations of gamma-ray bursts at sub-MeV energies~\cite{grbgac,gampul,schaefer}, then came some analyses of large laser-light interferometers~\cite{gacgwi,bignapap,nggwi}, quickly followed by the first discussions of Planck scale effects relevant for the analysis of ultra-high-energy cosmic rays~\cite{kifune,ita,gactp} and the first analyses relevant for observations of TeV gamma rays from Blazars~\cite{ita,gactp,aus} (also see Ref.~\cite{billetal}).
+It started with some analyses of observations of gamma-ray bursts at sub-MeV energies~\cite{grbgac,gampul,schaefer}, then came some analyses of large laser-light interferometers~\cite{gacgwi,gacgwiB,bignapap,nggwi}, quickly followed by the first discussions of Planck scale effects relevant for the analysis of ultra-high-energy cosmic rays~\cite{kifune,ita,gactp} and the first analyses relevant for observations of TeV gamma rays from Blazars~\cite{ita,gactp,aus} (also see Ref.~\cite{kluz,billetal}).